netbeast/docs/README.md

 ### Raspberry Pi Distributions.

 This is an Operative system based on Linux Distribution for RPI.
-You can install, this operative system to your raspberry pi and you will have our **Netbeast Dashboard** running on your RPI ready to control all your smart home devices.
-If you want to know more about this project, go here
+You can install this operative system to your raspberry pi and you will have our **Netbeast Dashboard** running on your RPI ready to control all your smart home devices.
+If you want to know how to get it or you want to know more about this project, go here:

-[WIKI RPI2]
+[RPI STARTED GUIDE]

 Under Development